 - 1. The occupational skills necessary to obtain and retain successful employment in their field of training. - 2.
-Proficiency in academic skills in the area of communications, mathematics, computer use, and social sciences appropriate to their program of study.
+Proficiency in academic skills in the area of communications, mathematics, computer literacy, and social and behavioral sciences appropriate to their program of study.